parcelcraft/docs/changelog/index.md

 - Fixed: Paid payments were sometimes labeled as unpaid in the Unshipped payments list
 - Fixed: Users who use centimeters as a default measurement unit were presented package measurements in inches (In the background EasyPost only accepts package measurement units in inches, and the app failed to correct the user dimension unit preference when displayed)
-- Fixed: Shipping between countries that did not require customs forms were presented with Customs Forms to fill out (For example, shipping between some European Union Countries, or shipping between French colonies or shipping between certain U.S. territories- and many other use cases)
+- Fixed: Shipments between countries that did not require customs forms were presented with customs forms to fill out (For example, shipping between some European Union Countries, or shipping between French colonies or shipping between certain U.S. territories, and many other use cases)
-- Added: Next and previous buttons were added to bottom the settings tabs (Products and shipping rates will display disabled next/prev buttons if there are not enough products or shipping rates to display.
+- Added: Next and previous buttons were added to the bottom of the settings tabs (Products and shipping rates will display disabled next/prev buttons if there are not enough products or shipping rates to display.
 This was confusing to the user)

 ---

 ## 1.5.4 {% small %}November 26, 2025{% /small %}

 - Fixed: A wildcard in our content security policy gave rare users an error: "We had a problem loading your settings."
 We now explicitly set the subdomain to api.parcelcraft.com and account.parcelcraft.com.
-Users will were sent an email to accept this permission change.
+Users were sent an email to accept this permission change.
 - Fixed: Successful payments were shown as unpaid
 - Fixed: The layout for an unshippable product was improved
-- Fixed: Users now have a clear error message when EasyPost api keys are inactive and cannot be accessed
+- Fixed: Users now have a clear error message when EasyPost API keys are inactive and cannot be accessed
 - Fixed: The data in the Shipment History list is now automatically re-fetched every 10 minutes for data freshness.
-- Fixed: We now use the Stripe account ID in urls for link in the Stripe dashboard
+- Fixed: We now use the Stripe account ID in URLs for links in the Stripe dashboard
 - Fixed: Users with small screens or long product names could not set their product defaults
 - Fixed: International shipments would have an auto-generated customs explanation based on the array of products in the shipment, which would sometimes exceed the 255 character limit.
 The customs explanation is now truncated to 255 characters by default.
 We now show the customs explanation by default.
 - Fixed: When onboarding a new origin address, we now fix the address to pass validation (since a name is required, if a user doesn't enter a name, but provides a company name, we use the company name for the name field and remove the company field before saving to the server)